-A divisional structure has some clear advantages.

-- First Accountability is clear i.e. divisional managers can be held responsible for sales and profit levels. - Second It creates career development opportunities for managers, allows local control of local situations, leads to a competitive climate within an organization, and allows new businesses and products in be added easily.
+- A divisional structure has some clear advantages: - (a) Accountability is clear i.e. divisional managers can be held responsible for sales and profit levels. - (b) Employee morale is generally high - (c) It creates career development opportunities for managers - (d) Allows local control of local situations - (e) Leads to a competitive climate within an organization - (f) Allows new businesses and products to be added easily